PR0CK0/CS540_Project/README.md

 ## Note
 **ONLY 32114 AND 32118 ZIP CODES HAD ELEVATIONS POPULATED...
 ALL OTHERS IGNORED FOR TIME.
 RUN IT YOURSELF IF YOU NEED OTHER ZIP CODES.**

-I am going to lay out the process of doing this IN FULL, i.e. running all the queries.
-If you don't want to do any of that, the absolute simplest way is to:
+If you don't care about other zip codes or running queries, the absolute simplest way is to:

 * Download my parcel table (**called parcel_elev.csv.zip**)
 * Import this csv to the volusia schema